 - 2 eggs (for vegan alternative: see notes)

 - ¼ cup plus 2 tablespoon whole wheat flour

 - ½ teaspoon baking powder

 - salt and pepper to taste

-- 2 tablespoon cooking oil of choice (I use avocado, but olive oil or coconut oil work well too)
+- 2 tablespoons cooking oil of choice (I use avocado, but olive oil or coconut oil work well too)

 - In a large bowl, mix the riced broccoli and cheese with the egg until coated.